StephenKevin/zugh/README.md

 SELECT substring(age, 2) FROM zugh.users
 ```

-## math
+## Math

-Some math functions are awailable in zugh.query.math module.
+Some math functions are awailable in `zugh.query.math` module.